jimvdl/rs-cache/README.md

 For read-heavy workloads, a writer can be used to prevent continuous buffer allocations.
 By default every read will allocate a writer with the correct capacity.

-RuneScape's chat system uses huffman coding to compress messages.
-In order to decompress them this library has a `Huffman` implementation.
+RuneScape’s chat system uses `Huffman` encoding to compress messages; this library contains a huffman implementation to decompress these messages.

 When a RuneScape client sends game packets the id's are encoded and can be decoded with the `IsaacRand` implementation.
 These id's are encoded by the client in a predictable random order which can be reversed if